skip to contentThe University of Texas at Austin

 The Research Cluster developed curriculum through the LGBTQ/Sexualities track of the WGS Graduate Portfolio, the undergraduate LGBTQ/Sexualities Studies Certificate, the LGBTQ/Sexualities Studies Transcript-Recognized Minor, and core courses such as the WGS 303 Introduction to LGBTQ Studies (first offered in 2014) and cross-listed courses in a range of departments.
 We have also sought to build strong partnerships with the Departments of African and African Diaspora Studies and Mexican American and Latina/o Studies, as well as the Native American and Indigenous Studies and Asian American Studies Programs, to build support for racial justice at UT and beyond.

-Central to our mission is the affirmation of queer and trans students, faculty, and staff including people of color, undocumented people, Indigenous peoples, people with disabilities, and people with multiple marginalized identities – as well as a commitment to engaging with queer and trans scholarship, including critical race scholarship,disability studies, Indigenous studies, and other interconnected critical frameworks.
+Central to our mission is the affirmation of work by queer and trans students, faculty, and staff including people of color, undocumented people, Indigenous peoples, disabled people, and people with multiple marginalized identities – as well as a commitment to engaging with queer and trans scholarship, including critical race scholarship, disability studies, Indigenous studies, and other interconnected critical frameworks.

-As a way to celebrate the diversity out of which LGBTQ Studies has grown, we launched QT Voices, an online magazine celebrating LGBTQ+ voices at UT Austin in June 2020.
+As a way to celebrate the breadth of LGBTQ Studies, we launched QT Voices, an online magazine celebrating LGBTQ+ writers at UT Austin in June 2020.